sophiaBuss0410/cluster_jobs/README.md

     ![Project Flow](assets/flow.jpg)

-- The data used in this prject is initially taken from [Kaggle](https://www.kaggle.com/datasets/niyamatalmass/google-job-skills).
-The data has been cleaned and preprocessdd.
-You can access data preprocessing and visualisation codes  (EDA) from `notebooks/google-job-skills-preprocessing_visualizations.ipynb`

 ## Installation

 - To be able to run the application we first need to install all the required packages by running: